Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

   Tools like `rsync` can be invaluable for maintaining backups in Ubuntu.

-- - **For Mac Users**: Click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.
+# For Mac Users Click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.
   - In the Finder , open the /Applications/Utilities folder, then double-click Terminal.

-# Beginner's Guide to Using Terminal and Command Line on macOS
+## Beginner's Guide to Using Terminal and Command Line on macOS

 ## Introduction to Terminal
 - **Accessing Terminal:**